shelbeely/sysc-React/README.md

 syscgo-tui
 ```

-Features:
-- Browse all animations, themes, and files visually
-- Select duration and launch animations with one keypress
-- **Custom Text Editor** - Create ASCII art directly in the TUI with Ctrl+S
-- Auto-refreshing file list - newly created art appears instantly
-- Position indicators showing where you are in each selector
-- Keyboard navigation (↑↓←→ or hjkl)
+Visual selector for animations, themes, and durations.
+Built-in ASCII art editor with live preview (Ctrl+S).
+Navigate with arrows or vim keys.

 ### Command Line